MDEGroup/APIRecSys-AML/README.md

 ```

 Though such kind of attacks is simple, they can compromise the quality
-of the final recommendations as shown in the paper [@ASE2021].
+of the final recommendations as shown in the paper.

 ## Running PAM and UP-Miner